Location: Storrs Mansfield, Connecticut

 Federal Circuit: 2nd Circuit

-University of Connecticut has been given the speech code rating Red.
-A red light university has at least one policy that both clearly and substantially restricts freedom of speech.
+University of Connecticut has been given the speech code rating Yellow.
+Yellow light colleges and universities are those institutions with at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.
 Read more here.

 Speech Code Category: Posting and Distribution Policies

 Residential Life reserves the right to not approve any posting due to space or time limitation, or inappropriate content.

 Speech Code Category: Harassment Policies

 Last updated: May 13, 2016